 In the example we can see that a box is defined by specifying the 3D coordinates of its opposite corners.
-The first vector must be the minimum x-, y- and z-coordinates and the 2nd vector must be the maximum x-, y- and z-values.
+The first vector is generally the minimum x-, y- and z-coordinates and the 2nd vector should be the maximum x-, y- and z-values however any two opposite corners may be used.
 Box objects can only be defined parallel to the axes of the world coordinate system.
 We can later rotate them to any angle.
 Note that we can perform simple math on values and vectors.
 In the rotate parameter we multiplied the vector identifier \mathbf{y} by 20.
 This is the same as <0,1,0>20 or <0,20,0>.